 There’s no shortage of places in Ontario offering incredible adventures during the winter.
-Whether you’re looking for light hiking trails to admire the gorgeous winter landscapes or something more adrenaline-full to get your heart racing, you’ll love these winter destinations in Ontario.
+Whether you’re looking for snowshoeing trails to admire the gorgeous winter landscapes or something more adrenaline-filled to get your heart racing, you can find it in Ontario.

 Niagara Falls’ unrivaled beauty can be enjoyed year-round, but it’s further accentuated over the winter months when the weather turns cold and snow and ice paint it into a stunning palette of soft whites and pale blues.